 I struggle when ghosts from my past trigger emotional reactions, especially in weak moments.

-Today my body is fighting off sickness while my mind fights to stay present.
-When I’m tired I am more prone to anxiety and then depression always follows closely, seeking an opportunity to descend.
+Today, my body fights off sickness while my mind fights to stay present.
+As a result, when I’m tired, I am more prone to anxiety, and then depression always follows closely, seeking an opportunity to descend.

 We hear all the time how hard it is to be transparent.